supervisely-ecosystem/serve-InSPyReNet/README.md

 ## Pretrained models

 The app can deploy a pretrained model in two regimes:
-- `Swin-B HD` with HD resolution (up to 1280 px in longer image side).
-Gives near perfect predictions but allocates a lot of CUDA memory.
+- `Swin-B HD` with HD resolution (up to 1280 px in the longer image side).
 - `Swin-B 384x384`, which is inferred in constant 384x384 resolution and allocates less CUDA memory.

 **Note:** `Swin-B HD` could require a GPU with large CUDA memory at inference (about 8-10 GB).